Bhavishya755/nyroxbest/replit.md

 This is a comprehensive Telegram bot designed for group administration and moderation.
 The bot provides a rich set of features including user management, moderation tools, entertainment features, and information commands, all with an emoji-rich interface for better user experience.

 **Latest Update (July 10, 2025):**
-- Successfully migrated from Replit Agent to standard Replit environment
+- ✅ Successfully migrated from Replit Agent to standard Replit environment
+- 🌐 Implemented 24/7 keep-alive server with health monitoring endpoints on port 5000
-- Fixed dependency conflicts by removing pytz and using standard Python datetime
+- 🔧 Fixed all dependency conflicts and import errors (removed pytz dependencies)
+- 🚀 Added threading architecture to run bot and health server simultaneously
+- 📊 Created comprehensive UptimeRobot integration guide for continuous monitoring
+- ⚡ Enhanced reliability with proper async handling and error recovery
-- All commands tested and working properly with 90% success rate
+- 🎯 All commands tested and working properly with 90% success rate
-- Bot successfully running and responding to Telegram messages
-- Enhanced error handling, improved user targeting, and better validation for all admin/moderation commands
+- 🛡️ Enhanced error handling, improved user targeting, and better validation for all admin/moderation commands
-- Added 4 new utility commands: translate, time, calc, password
+- 🛠️ Added 4 new utility commands: translate, time, calc, password
-- Improved user-friendly interface with better help system and clearer instructions
+- 🎨 Improved user-friendly interface with better help system and clearer instructions

 ## User Preferences